Why Do I Love to Paint the Landscape?

 My work is based in narrative and direct observation of nature.
 I seek out kumu and kupuna and listen: to their stories that give context to what I see and then spend time in specific locales to gain impressions that are preferably started on site as much as possible, and completed in my studio.
 Working in watercolor means fearless painting and then–waiting.
 Again and again until the piece is whole.
 Sometimes I get there quickly, other times, not so much.

 BFA California College of Arts (formerly California College of Arts and Crafts)

 Commissions accepted.
-Students and speaking engagement inquiries also considered.
+Speaking engagement and demo inquiries also gladly accepted.
 Info@dawnyoshimurastudio.com